 A noisy environment disturbs sleep in various ways.
 Studies show that indoor noises above 50 dBA affect sleep more than outdoor noises of the same magnitude.
 Noise exposure during sleep has been found to trigger an increase in heart rate, pulse rate, blood pressure, and body movements.
-Disturbed sleep could also have after-effects on mood and performance during the following day.
+Disturbed sleep could

 Studies show that reduction of indoor noise levels helps improve sleep quality.
 While some amount of adaptation to regularly occurring noise disturbances does occur over time, complete adaptation – especially when it comes to your heart rate – does not happen.7